-The following is the preliminary schedule for the launch campaign (all times are given in Mountain Standard Time), for the likely starting dates of either Thursday May 2, or Thursday May 9:
+The following is the preliminary schedule for the launch campaign (all times are given in Mountain Standard Time):

-Day Time Event Thursday May 2 or May 9 14:00 Meet at Calgary airport to board the bus.
+Day Time Event Thursday 14:00 Meet at Calgary airport to board the bus.
 Arrival in Lethbridge or Drumheller at ~17:00.
-19:00 Opening Ceremony and welcome.
-Friday 09:00 Team presentations.
+19:00 Opening Ceremony and Dinner.
+09:00 Team presentations.
 Each team is given a 20-minute time slot in which to present their CanSat and mission to the Jury.
 CanSats will be weighed and measured.
-13:00 Safety Drop Test.
+Friday 13:00 Safety Drop Test.
 Each team's CanSat will be dropped from a height of 100m, and timed to ensure that its descent rate is within the required range.
 19:00 Possible evening activity.
 Saturday 08:00 Teams board the bus to travel to the launch site.
 The teams will be on-site until approximately 17:00.
 CSDCMS will provide water, snacks, and lunches.
 There will be toilets on-site.
 Sunday 08:00?
 Back-up day for launching.
-Presentation of results by the teams.
-Awards Ceremony.
+Sunday 18:30 Presentation of results by the teams.
+Finale Dinner & Awards.
 Monday 09:00 Board the bus for travel back to Calgary airport.
 The bus is expected to arrive at the airport by 11:00.
 Please book return flights for no earlier than 14:00.

-Preliminary Schedule for the 2023-24 Advanced Category Launch Campaign.
+Preliminary Schedule for the 2024-25 Advanced Category Launch Campaign.